mixologee/tirvandor/homebrewery-files/monster-manual-homebrewery.md

 ## Smuggler Captain

 ### Lore
-Smuggler captains run illicit goods across the Border—weapons, refugees, contraband, and information.
+Smuggler captains run illicit goods across the Borderâ€”weapons, refugees, contraband, and information.
 They're neutral parties in the conflict, caring only for profit, but their networks make them valuable allies or dangerous enemies.

 ### Tactics
 - Negotiate before fighting if possible